rjjrbatarao/taraKiosk/README.md

 - allow turning on bluetooth

 # Settings
-- copy this for lockscreen or scan qr
+- copy this for lockscreen or scan qr (you may customize)
 ```
 https://rjjrbatarao.github.io/loader
 ```
 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/3335463e-39d4-4a4a-8ed6-3588352327df" />

-- copy this for menu or scan qr
+- copy this for menu or scan qr (you may customize)
 ```
 https://rjjrbatarao.github.io/menu
 ```